istio/istio.io/content/docs/setup/kubernetes/multicluster-install/vpn/index.md

 ## Prerequisites

-* Two or more Kubernetes clusters with **1.9 or newer**.
+* Two or more clusters running **Kubernetes version 1.9 or newer**.

-* The ability to deploy the [Istio control plane](/docs/setup/kubernetes/quick-start/) on **one** Kubernetes cluster.
+* The ability to deploy the [Istio control plane](/docs/setup/kubernetes/quick-start/) on **one** of the clusters.

-*   The usage of an RFC1918 network, VPN, or alternative more advanced network techniques to meet the following requirements:
+* A RFC1918 network, VPN, or an alternative more advanced network technique meeting the following requirements:

     * Individual cluster Pod CIDR ranges and service CIDR ranges must be unique across the multicluster environment and may not overlap.